Bridge Lake NA

 Numerous ATV Trails and Service Roads

-Both the OC to the south and the PNT to the north are crisscrossed with service roads and ATV tracks.
+The OC to the south is crisscrossed with service roads and ATV tracks.
 In the OC portion, RR 242 is a dual track heading south.
 This was probably a service road for an oil field installation found in the center of the NA.
 A more direct access road comes from the north off TWP 602.
 This north-south corridor extends across the TWP into the PNT portion of the NA which lies to the north.

 RR 242 travels north from TWP 602 and ends at a cul-de-sac with a home nearby.
 Two very friendly, but dirty dogs came out to greet me.
 The north end of Bridge Lake could be accessed by continuing north along a power line right of way.